5.20 Pre-birth Child Protection Procedure

 - Where there are maternal risk factors, e.g. denial of pregnancy, avoidance of antenatal care, non-cooperation with necessary services, non-compliance with treatment, with potentially detrimental effects for the unborn baby.

-- Where there are concerns about the Female Genital Mutilation (FGM) in the family, particular attention to be paid to women who may have fear of using Health services.
+- Where there are concerns about Harmful traditional practices including Female Genital Mutilation (FGM), honour-based violence and forced marriage in the family.
+Particular attention to be paid to women who may have fear of using Health services.

 - Where there are concerns about Child Sexual Exploitation (CSE).